 Seismic stations in the Pennsylvania State Seismic Network are equipped with broadband seismometers (Guralp CMG-3T or Nanometrics Compact Trillium models), RefTek data loggers, and a GPS clock.
 Data from the stations are telemetered using the internet.
 The stations are located at Pennsylvania state parks, Penn State campuses, the University of Pittsburgh, and the Indiana University of Pennsylvania.

-More information can be seen in the pdf available below.
-This document is from a talk presented a the Geological Society of America's Joint Section Meeting in Pittsburgh, PA.
+More information can be seen in the pdf documents available below.
+The report is from a talk presented a the Geological Society of America's Joint Section Meeting in Pittsburgh, PA.
 The presentation outlines the seismicity in Pennsylvania, the seismic network, and the data processing.
+A poster image is also available.
+This poster was presented at the 2017 Shale Network workshop.